UN5T48L3/SnapMagic/README.md

 - PowerShell

 ## Usage
-1. Download or clone the repository to your local machine.
+1. Download or clone the repository to your Windows Desktop.
 2. Edit the `DailySnapshot.ps1` file:
    - Replace `$VMName` with your virtual machine's name.
    - Update `$VBoxManagePath` with the correct path to `VBoxManage.exe` if it's different on your system.